Chronologic Simulation: Founding and development

-Development
+Chronologic was founded in 1991 by Peter Eichenberger.
+Founding members included John Sanguinetti, Peter Eichenberger, Michael McNamara, Martin Harding, and Simon Davidmann.

 The development of the Verilog Compiled Simulator (VCS) started in 1991 with early development by Sanguinetti, Eichenberger, and McNamara and by 1993 the first version was released, Harding and Davidmann started up the sales channel, and VCS was in use with commercial users and in education and research.
 VCS initially parsed the Verilog source and using software compiler techniques created C code which is then subsequently compiled into executable binaries to run on the native host computer.
 The performance of existing Verilog simulators was excellent at the gate level but lacked needed speed at the RTL level.
-Chronologic's VCS focused on RTL speed and by using cycle based and complier optimization techniques was often reported as being 10-40 times faster than other commercial products.
+Chronologic's VCS focused on RTL speed and by using cycle based and compiler optimization techniques was often reported as being 10-40 times faster than other commercial products.

 Acquisition

 Chronologic Simulation was acquired in 1994 for $26.5 million by Viewlogic Systems, Inc. though there were complications that resulted in lawsuits that were ultimately resolved in 1995.
 In 1997 Synopsys, Inc., acquired Viewlogic for $497 million.